-- All staff and volunteers need to demonstrate through their application, interview and reference checks that they meet the positions key selection criteria and that their attitudes and work practices are in keeping with the values of ALARA and uphold client's rights. - All staff and volunteers need to obtain a Disability Services Positive Notice Card (or Exemption Card) and Blue Card where they work with clients under the age of 18 years.
-This will be in accordance with the current requirement of the Commission for Children and Young People and the Child Guardian (See Procedure Staff Recruitment and Selection, Procedure Working with Children Check Blue Card, Procedure Yellow Card).
-Depending on the nature of specific funding arrangements under which clients are supported some staff be required to obtain and submit a National Police Check on a three yearly basis. - Board and senior staff are required to obtain and submit a National Police Check (name only) on a three yearly basis.
-This may also be required for other staff on a case by case basis if required as part of a specific funding or contractual agreement.
-Board and Senior staff must also hold a Blue Card (Working with Children check) and Disability Services Positive Notice Card (or Exemption Card) - Volunteers need to obtain a Blue Card from the Commission for Children and Young People prior to commencing work unsupervised with clients.
-Staff need to have an application for a Blue Card lodged prior to commencing.
+- All staff and volunteers need to demonstrate through their application, interview and reference checks that they meet the positions key selection criteria and that their attitudes and work practices are in keeping with the values of ALARA and uphold client's right. - All staff and volunteers need to present a current National Policy check (less than 3 months) prior to engagement.
+All staff and volunteers must obtain and subsequently hold an NDIS Worker Clearance (unless they hold a current DS Yellow Card to Disability related employment in the interim) and Blue Card for Child Employment related where they work with clients under the age of 18 years.
+This will be in accordance with the current requirement of the NDIS Quality and Safeguards Commission, Commission for Children and Young People and the Child Guardian. (see Procedure Staff Recruitment and Selection, Procedure Blue Card, Procedure Yellow Card).
+Where a staff person comes to the organisation with a Yellow or Blue Card, they can only commence work after the application is made by Payroll to link these to ALARA or in the case of a transitioning volunteer to paid work, payment is lodged to convert the relevant card from volunteer to paid employee. - Board Directors, Senior staff, the Direct Services Team and Administration staff are required to obtain and submit a National Police Check (name only) on a three yearly basis.
+This may also be required for other staff on a case by case basis if required as part of a specific funding of contractual agreement.
+Board and Senior staff must also hold a Blue Card (Working with Children Check) and Disability Services Positive Notice Card (or Exemption Card). - Staff and volunteers need to obtain a Blue Card from the Commission for Children and Young People prior to commencing work unsupervised with clients.